nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2020-04.md

 - editing a property value inside a widget
 - deleting a widget

-Note that change history is lost when switching to code or switching to another screen. <a href="https://jira.nuxeo.com/browse/NXS-5771" target="_blank">Detailed behavior</a> is described in the change ticket.
+Note that change history is lost when switching to code or switching to another screen.
+Detailed behavior is described in the [related ticket]((https://jira.nuxeo.com/browse/NXS-5771).

 #### Copy / Delete Widgets